thruthesky/easy_design_system_backup_2024_09_24/docs/index.md

 - There are some cases we cannot acheive good UI with theming, like designing the list view and list tile together.
 In this caase we provide speial widgets like `ComicListView` or `SleekListView`.

 - Developers can choose their color scheme and all the widgets will follow the chosen color.

+## Common patterns of SDS

+- SDS does not provides theme design directly to `IconButton` because it is used as `BackButton` in `AppBar` and we cannot make a clean design with it.
+Flutter allows to custom UI design only for icons not for icon button for this time.
+  - So, SDS provides `[Theme]IconButton` like `ComicIconbutton` or `SleekIconButton`.